What Are Kegel Exercises?

-Kegel exercises (also called “pelvic floor exercises”) strengthen your pelvic floor muscles.
-These muscles support your uterus, bladder, small intestine, and rectum.
-Kegels don’t just help keep them “fit” -- they can help you avoid embarrassing accidents, like bladder leakage and passing gas and -- or even stool -- by accident.
+Kegel exercises are exercises to strengthen your pelvic floor muscles.
+You might also hear them called pelvic floor exercises.
+They affect the muscles that support your uterus, bladder, small intestine, and rectum.
+Kegels don’t just help keep them fit, they can help you avoid bladder leaks and passing gas or stool by accident.
 They can even improve your orgasms.

 When they’re working like they should, your pelvic floor muscles may never cross your mind.
-But over time -- as we age -- these muscles can start to weaken.
-This puts us at risk for a condition doctors call “pelvic organ prolapse” (POP).
+But as you age, they can start to weaken.
+This puts you at risk for a condition doctors call pelvic organ prolapse (POP).
 Basically, your pelvic organs start to droop.
-They can start to fall into or out of your vagina.
-Sometimes, if you’ve had a hysterectomy, your vaginal tissues can start to come out of your body, too.
+They can fall into or out of your vagina.
+If you’ve had a hysterectomy, your vaginal tissues can start to come out of your body.

 Other things that put you at risk for POP include:

-Sit on the toilet and try to pee.
+Try to pee.
 Once urine starts to flow, squeeze your muscles to hold it in.
-You should feel the muscles inside your vagina “lift.”
+You should feel the muscles lift.
+Another way is to squeeze the muscles that stop you from passing gas.
 You just did one Kegel.
 Relax the muscle and do it again.

-But don’t get into the habit of doing them while you pee.
-You can actually cause other problems, like urinary tract infections.
+Don’t get into the habit of doing Kegels while you pee, though.
+This can cause other problems, like urinary tract infections.

 Start slowly.
 Try squeezing your pelvic floor muscles for 3 seconds, then release for 3 seconds.
 Do this 10 times in a row.
 That’s one set.
 If you can’t do 10, do as many as you can and build up over time.
 Try to work up to one set of 10 Kegels two to three times a day.